 - You can require the arresting officer to appear at the hearing and give testimony.
 Their story is often much weaker than you think it is.
 This can be invaluable to your case.

-The criminal process is handled by the courts, and is completely separate from the DMV process.
-If convicted of a first DUI offense, the penalties include:
+The criminal process gets handled by the courts and is entirely separate from the DMV process.
+If convicted of a first DUI violation in California, the penalties include:

 - Mandatory jail sentence of anywhere from 3 days to 6 months.
-In some cases the jail sentence can be waived as part of your probation.
+In some cases, the jail sentence can get waived as part of your probation.